 The Friends of Lake Griffin State Park

-The Friends raise money through membership, donations, providing kayak tours, and selling firewood to campers.
-One hundred (100%) percent of this money is used to support the park.
+The Friends raise money through membership, donations, selling firewood to campers, and scheduling kayak tours for Lake Griffin State Park.
+One hundred (100%) percent of the money we make is used to support the park.
 We help the park purchase equipment that is not in the park budget saving Florida taxpayers thousands of dollars every year.
 Recent projects include

 Explore the “Real Florida”

 Walk our expanded hiking trail, bring a picnic, go fishing, rent a kayak or canoe, or sign up for a tour of the Dead River Marsh.
 Sign up for a

 How to Set Up a Private Eco-Tour